IIYAMA12/wafs/README.md

 #### Hash change detection

 The next step is to detect if the URL hash has been changed.
-We can use the event hashchange for that.
+We can use the event `hashchange` for that.

 ##### Hash change example:
 * URL: index.html
-* URL: index.html#changed < hash has been changed
+* URL: index.html#changed

 ```js